Ruth Badger

-Ruth Badger (born March 1978) is a British businesswoman, best known as the 2006 runner-up in the second series of the UK version of reality TV show The Apprentice, in which contestants compete for a £100,000-a-year job working for British business magnate Sir Alan Sugar.
+Ruth Badger (born March 1978) is a British businesswoman, best known as the 2006 runner-up in the second series of the British version of reality TV show The Apprentice, in which contestants compete for a £100,000-a-year job working for British business magnate Sir Alan Sugar.
 She has also presented her own TV show, Badger or Bust, and done various other TV work.

 Badger has her own consultancy firm, Ruth Badger Consultancy Ltd, with offices in Salford Quays, Salford, and runs North West Money, a company which provides finance for homeowners.

 Biography

 Born in Wolverhampton, Badger was educated at Wodensfield Primary School in Wednesfield and then at Our Lady & St Chad RC comprehensive school, leaving in 1995 with 3 GCSEs.
 She then worked as a civil servant at her local Jobcentre.
 During this period she also worked as a barmaid at several pubs in Wolverhampton and as a steward at Wolverhampton Wanderers Football Club.
 After several years as a civil servant, she started working in the finance industry, earning "National Employee of the year" awards with GE Capital in Wolverhampton.
 Ruth went on to greater success in 2002 with Compass Finance Limited near Manchester.
 She played a fundamental role in its stock market flotation, increased turnover and achieved an executive-level position at the young age of 24.